Chelseyb/IT1600FinalProject/README.md

-# IT1600FinalProject
+# IT1600FinalProject: insert tile here
-IT1600 Final Project by Chelsey L. Brown
+## By: Chelsey L. Brown
+Summary: State purpose and content of the tutorial Target Audience: Include age, pior knowledge, etc.